-After you have established linked relationships among values, you may need to move a source link.
+After you have established linked relationships among values, you may need to move a source link in Workbooks.

 Moving Source Links

-Source links can be moved from one location to another by cutting the link from its current location, pasting it into the desired location, and choosing Make Source Link from the clipboard options.
+You can move source links from one location to another by cutting the link from its current location, pasting it into the desired location, and selecting Make Source Link from the clipboard options.

-Source links can be copied and pasted from text to table or workbook cells and vice versa.
+You can copy and paste source links from text to table or workbook cells and vice versa.

 You’ll receive a warning that the Make Source Link action cannot be undone.
 In addition, a range of cells cannot include spacer cells when using copy/paste in tables or workbooks.
 Using the right-click Make Source Link option in tables or workbooks rather than cut and paste lets you move source links even if spacer cells exist.